dekellum/olio/README.md

 Provides I/O-related utilities complimenting the Rust Standard Library `std::io`, `std::fs`, etc.

+* The _fs_ module includes a `PosRead` trait, offering a uniform pread for positioned file reads; and a `ReadSlice` supporting multiple independent reader instances limited to a fixed start..end range.

+* The _io_ module includes a `GatheringReader`, which presents a continuous Read interface over N non-contiguous byte buffers.

+* The _mem_ module includes a `MemHandle` supporting prioritized concurrent memory access advice (e.g. madvise (2) on unix).

 ## License

 This project is dual licensed under either of following: